fdonnet/PrestaShop-Webp-QuickAnd/README.md

 ## 2) Webp images folder
-Create a new folder for webp images in your actual prestashop
+Create a new folder for webp images in your actual prestashop root folder

-   `sudo mkdir /yourprestawebsitefolder/imgwebp`
+   `sudo mkdir imgwebp`

 Copy your .htaccess from your standard images folder

-    sudo cp /yourprestawebsitefolder/img/.htaccess /yourprestawebsitefolder/imgwebp
+    sudo cp img/.htaccess imgwebp/

 ## 2) Modify and use the bash script
-Modify the config (path etc) in the script depending of your system => change webp quality param if needed and run it
+Modify the config (path etc) in the script depending of your system.
+Change webp quality param if needed and run it

     ./prestawebp.sh
    It will generate all your webp images in the new imgwebp folder.

-> Dirty bash script but it does the job...